Peter Pears: Later years

 Among the highlights of Pears's career in the 1960s was the premiere of Britten's War Requiem in May 1962, marking the consecration of the new Coventry Cathedral.
 Britten composed it with the voices of Pears, Dietrich Fischer-Dieskau and Galina Vishnevskaya in mind.
-The Soviet authorities prevented Vishnevskaya from taking part (Heather Harper deputised) but in January 1963 all three intended soloists took part in a Decca recording conducted by Britten, which unexpectedly became a best-seller.
+The Soviet authorities prevented Vishnevskaya from taking part (Heather Harper deputised) but in January 1963 all three intended soloists took part in a Decca recording conducted by Britten, which unexpectedly became a bestseller.
 As well as his performing partnership with Britten, Pears established another with Julian Bream, who, as a lutenist, accompanied him in many works, most notably those of English composers of the Tudor period.

 Pears and Britten maintained an arduous international touring schedule, and made many broadcasts and gramophone recordings.
 In the 1970s Pears created roles in Britten's last two operas, playing General Wingrave in Owen Wingrave recorded at Aldeburgh for its premiere, which was on BBC television, and Aschenbach in Death in Venice (1973).
 It was in the latter role that Pears made his debut at the Metropolitan Opera, New York, at the age of 64.

-After Britten's death in 1976, Pears had the good fortune to find another accompanist with whom he could collaborate fruitfully.
+Following Britten's death in 1976, Pears had the good fortune to find another accompanist with whom he could collaborate fruitfully.
 With Murray Perahia, Pears gave performances of such works as Britten's Michelangelo Sonnets and Schumann's Liederkreis to critical acclaim.
 He continued to perform until a stroke ended his singing career in 1980 shortly after the celebrations marking his seventieth birthday.
 After that he remained an active director of the Aldeburgh Festival, and taught at the Britten-Pears School which he and his partner had set up in 1972.

 Pears died in Aldeburgh on 3 April 1986 at the age of 75.
 He was buried beside Britten in the churchyard of the parish church of St Peter and St Paul, Aldeburgh.